dutangc/CASdatasets/man-md/freMPL10.md

 # French Motor Personal Line datasets

+## Description

  This collection of ten datasets comes from a private motor French insurer.
 Each dataset includes risk features, claim amount and claim history of around 30,000 policies for year 2004.

 ```r
 data(freMPL1)